kawalcovid19/wbw-gsheets-crawler/README.md

 Index will be made automatically when it's not present.
 To prevent server rejection, crawling process will be executed sequentially (not in parallel).

+### DEVELOPMENT NOTES

+We have two flags to make development easier:

+1. `--test_script=SCRIPTNAME` will only execute given script in the `metadata/` directory
+2. `--dry_run` to run as dry run mode / not inserting data into typesense

 ### CONTRIBUTING GUIDELINES

 Please refers to [wargabantuwarga contributing guidelines](https://github.com/kawalcovid19/wargabantuwarga.com/blob/main/CONTRIBUTING.md)